 It is also important to start early.
 Writing college admissions essays is not something you want to rush.
 To carefully think about what you want to write and then to actually write and edit your essay(s) takes time.
 Plan ahead and start early.

 3. Pay Attention to Grammar

-Grammar counts.
+Grammar matters.
 You want to make sure that you do a good job of checking your grammar, punctuation, and spelling.
 The goal is to write a well-organized and grammatically correct essay.

 Finally, many students ask if it’s okay to have someone else read their college admissions essays?
 The short answer is “yes.”
-However, it is important to remember that college admissions essays need to reflect your words and your voice.
+However, it is important to remember that college admissions essays need to reflect the student’s words and the student’s voice.